filiph/unsure/README.md

 [filiph.github.io/unsure](https://filiph.github.io/unsure) to learn more about the Unsure Calculator.

+### Use as a binary

+You can compile the binary buy running `dart2native bin/unsure.dart`.
+Then, call the binary with a formula, like this:

+    $ ./unsure "10~20 * 42"

+To get help, run `./unsure --help`.

 ### Use as a package

 Apart from that online tool, this is also a (beginning of a) package.